farid809/CarND-Behavioral-Cloning-P3/README.md

 In this project, I'm using deep neural networks and convolutional neural networks to clone driving behavior.
 I provided below step by step guide showing the approach i used to to train, validate and test a model using Keras.
 The model will output a steering angle to a simulated autonomous vehicle.
 A simulator are also used to gather the training data by capturing the steering angle and speed of a human drive (behavior cloning).

-Project Files:
-* model.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
-* model.h5 (a trained Keras model)
-* a report writeup file (README.md markdown)
-* [video.mp4](video.mp4) (a video recording of your vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

 The Project